lukaszgryglicki/calc-metric/README.md

 - `V3_BIN_PATH` - path to where `calcmetric` binary is, `./` if not specified.
 - `V3_THREADS` - specify number of threads to run in parallel (`sync` will invoke up to that many of `calcmetric` calls in parallel).
 Empty or zero or negative number will default to numbe rof CPU cores available.
 - `V3_HEARTBEAT` - specify number of seconds for heartbeat.
+- `V3_DRY_RUN` - run in dry-run mode - it will do all, excluding the actual task executions.
+It will assume they succeeded.

 YAML file fields descripution: